trzy/Supermodel/Docs/README.txt

     ---------

     Problem:
-        Unable to select a particular joysick axis when configuring a mapping.
+        Unable to select a particular joystick axis when configuring a mapping.

     Solution:
         This may mean that the joystick axis needs calibrating.
 This can be